AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 - *frame_step*: Step between frame numbers in file names.
 - *frame_zero_padding*: Number of digits to pad zeros out to in frame numbers.
 - *metadata*:
-- *missing_frame_policy*: Directive for how frames in sequence not found on disk should be handled.
+- *missing_frame_policy*: Directive for how frames in sequence not found during playback or rendering should be handled.
 - *name*:
 - *name_prefix*: Everything in the file name leading up to the frame number.
 - *name_suffix*: Everything after the frame number in the file name.